MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 Optimization is the process of finding the best solution to a problem given its desired outcome and constraints.
 Complex optimization problems exist across every industry: vehicle routing, supply chain management, scheduling, portfolio optimization, power grid management, and many others.
 Solving these real-world problems results in high-value benefits, such as reduced costs, accelerated processes, or reduced risks.

-You can already implement optimization problems using Azure Quantum solvers that run on classical hardware in Azure today faster than many other classical optimization techniques.
-In Azure Quantum, optimization algorithms are available to run on various classical computing silicon solutions, such as CPU, FPGA, GPU, or custom silicon.
+In Azure Quantum, you can already implement optimization problems to run on various classical computing silicon solutions, such as CPU, FPGA, GPU, or custom silicon, faster than many other classical optimization techniques.

 On the other hand, simulating the quantum effects on classical computers has led to the development of new types of quantum solutions. **Quantum-Inspired Optimization** algorithms exploit some of the advantages of quantum computing on classical hardware, providing a speedup over traditional approaches.
-By running quantum-inspired optimization algorithms on classical computers, you can find solutions that were previously impossible.

 Azure Quantum gives you access to a broad set of state-of-the-art quantum-inspired optimization algorithms developed by Microsoft and its partners.